ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 export TF_VAR_vmwaas_vdc_name="vdc-demo"
 ```

-You can export these to your shell, or you can get the terraform.tfvars lines to be added to `terraform.tfvars` files as an output of the script using the `tfvars` option.
+You can export these to your shell, or you can get the terraform.tfvars lines to be added to `Terraform.tfvars` files as an output of the script using the `tfvars` option.

 ## Configure tf.vars
 {: #vmware-as-a-service-vdc-tfvars}
 {: step}

-This example infrastructure terraform template is located in folder [`vcd-demo-infra`](https://github.com/IBM/vmwaas-terraform-examples/tree/main/vcd-demo-infra/).
+This example infrastructure Terraform template is located in folder [`vcd-demo-infra`](https://github.com/IBM/vmwaas-terraform-examples/tree/main/vcd-demo-infra/).

-This demo terraform deployment deploys the following example infrastructure, which consists of two routed and one isolated virtual data center networks, three virtual machines and example SNAT and DNAT and firewall rules.
+This demo Terraform deployment deploys the following example infrastructure, which consists of two routed and one isolated virtual data center networks, three virtual machines and example SNAT and DNAT and firewall rules.

 ![Basic infrastructure](images/solution66-vmware-service-intro-hidden/vmwaas-example-diagrams-tf-vmwaas-basic-no-steps.svg){: class="center"}
 {: style="text-align: center;"}

-The terraform uses [VMware Cloud Director Provider](https://registry.terraform.io/providers/vmware/vcd/latest/docs){: external} and the main provider resources in the example used are:
+The Terraform uses [VMware Cloud Director Provider](https://registry.terraform.io/providers/vmware/vcd/latest/docs){: external} and the main provider resources in the example used are:

 * [vcd_network_routed_v2](https://registry.terraform.io/providers/vmware/vcd/latest/docs/resources/network_routed_v2){: external}
 * [vcd_network_isolated_v2](https://registry.terraform.io/providers/vmware/vcd/latest/docs/resources/network_isolated_v2){: external}